 On February 25, 2019, the Company signed an off-take agreement with a third party ("the Buyer").
-The buyer agreed to purchase 5,320,000 units in the Company's March 5, 2019 private placement (see Note 8) for gross proceeds of \$532,000.
-The buyer and the Company plan to construct and operate a copper mine and a solvent-extraction and electro winning plant ("the Plant") on the Company's Haib property.
-In consideration of the buyer making the investment, the Company has guaranteed to sell, or make available to the buyer, 20% of the output produced by the Company's proposed plant, and in any event, a minimum of 20,000 metric tonnes from commencement of the plant and thereafter throughout the lifetime of the plant.
+The Buyer agreed to purchase 5,320,000 units in the Company's March 5, 2019 private placement for gross proceeds of \$532,000.
+The Buyer and the Company plan to construct and operate a copper mine and a solvent-extraction and electro winning plant ("the Plant") on the Company's Haib property.
+In consideration of the Buyer making the investment, the Company has guaranteed to sell, or make available to the Buyer, 20% of the output produced by the Company's proposed Plant, and in any event, a minimum of 20,000 metric tonnes from commencement of the Plant and thereafter throughout the lifetime of the Plant.
 During fiscal year end 2020, an additional off-take portion was granted whereby the Buyer will have the right to buy 2% (2,000 metric tonnes) more of the copper produce.